privateprep/coding-space-website/src/pages/programs/girlcode-program.md

           **Community**

-          Our all girls classes provide a great learning environment for GirlCoders to learn to code, create, and problem solve.
+          Our female-identifying classes provide a great learning environment for GirlCoders to learn to code, create, and problem solve.

           **Computational Thinking**

-          Through coding we foster ​growth mindset, grit, and computational thinking.
-Campers develop a newfound problem solving stamina they've never seen before.
+          Through coding we foster ​a growth mindset, grit, and computational thinking.
+GirlCoders develop a newfound problem solving stamina they've never seen before.
   - type: textAndImageBlock
     buttons:
       bgColor: "#faf6ee"